Traumatic Brain Injury Lawyer in Wisconsin

 - Loss of Consciousness of less than 30 minutes

 It is important to keep in mind that the degree of traumatic brain injury does not necessarily indicate the extent of ongoing disability.
 There have been individuals that have nearly completely recovered from severe traumatic brain injury, while other individuals have been completely and permanently disabled as a result of a mild traumatic brain injury.

 The Centers for Disease Control and Prevention (CDC) estimated that over 5.3 million Americans have a long-term or lifelong need for assistance in performing their activities of daily living as a direct result of a traumatic brain injury.
-Also, about 40% of those hospitalized with a traumatic brain injury had one or more unmet needs for services at least one year after their traumatic brain injury.
+Also, about 40% of those hospitalized with a traumatic brain injury had one or more unmet needs for services at least one year after their traumatic brain injury or brain damage..
 The most frequent needs that were not met include the following:

 - Improving memory and problem solving